Patrons who suffer injuries or accidents at a restaurant in Nevada may be able to recover damages. Lawsuits may be filed against:

 3. Who can I sue if I am injured in a Las Vegas restaurant?

-Patrons injured in Nevada restaurants have the right to sue the person who actually injured them.
+If you are injured in a Nevada restaurant, you have the right to sue the person who actually injured you.
 However, that person is often a waiter, a security guard, another diner or someone else with no “deep pockets.”

-Under Nevada’s doctrine of respondeat superior (“vicarious” employer liability), however, restaurants and their parent companies can be held liable for the negligence of their employees under certain conditions.
+Under Nevada’s doctrine of respondeat superior (“vicarious” employer liability), however, restaurants and their parent companies can be held liable for the negligence of their employees when:

-- The employee was acting within the scope of his or her employment, and
+- The employee was acting within the scope of their employment, and

 - The risk was a normal one in the restaurant business.